AlonsoBTech/terraform-portfolio-project/README.md

 This project focus on implementing a solution for deploying a Next.js website.
 The website deployment needs to be scalable, cost-effective, highly available and delivers fast loading times for a global audience.
 Amazon S3 will be our choice of hosting the website as it is cost-effective, scalable and also highly available.
-As for fast load time and global reach, we will be using Amazon CloudFront for our content delivery network.
+As for fast load times and global reach, we will be using Amazon CloudFront for our content delivery network.

 ![terraform portfolio project](https://github.com/user-attachments/assets/8e5d368d-4194-408a-b108-719bf6849d1f)